 9. Red Star Chicken

-About: Red Star Chicken breeds are also known as ISA Browns, a commercial types of chickens that is renowned for its egg-laying capability.
+Red Star chickens are also known as ISA Browns, a commercial chicken that is renowned for its egg-laying capability, producing more than 300 eggs per year.
 These chickens tend to have red-brown feathers, red wattles and combs, and orange eyes.
-They’re kind towards humans when they get used to them, but these chickens are far better as farm animals than pets.
+They’re fairly large birds, weighing six to eight pounds, and are kind towards humans when they get used to them, but they are more commonly kept as farm animals than pets.

 10. Maran Chicken